-- Create or improve upon a plan to steward your emerging donors.
+- Steward your emerging donors.
 For donors who may not be major donors yet, but are showing more interest in your organization, moving in a good trajectory professionally, etc., we recommend stewarding them as if they were already established major donors.

 - Eliminate spending money on “giveaway items” for stewardship.
 In fact, most donors don’t want nonprofits using their financial resources on these giveaway items.
 Properly thanking your donors will be more effective.

 - Pull together an ad hoc committee of donors to seek their input on what events and outreach would be most meaningful to them as you plan your stewardship.
 People love to provide advice and suggestions.
 These donors will feel valued by the mere act of you asking for their input.
 They may even be more likely to increase their donation as a result of feeling like they are part of your team by contributing to your strategy.